hodzanassredin/hodzanassredin.github.com/_posts/2015-04-18-fsharp_and_azure.md

     public Object Value { get; set; }
 }
 {% endhighlight %}
-Uff a lot of work done and our simple worker can work without any issues.
-But after some time you understand that your worker is not enought and you need to scale it.
+ A lot of work done and our simple worker can work without any issues.
+However, after some time you understand that your worker is not enough and you need to scale it.
 Scaling should be no problem because this is a Cloud.
 Right?
-No. It is extremely hard in azure Yes there is some possibilities to do autoscaling which depends on some metric But we need to scale depending on queue length and our queue could be changed to other type unsupported by autoscaling.
-For example there is no autoscaling support for azure storag queue.
-After some googling I found autoscaling application block.
-It was outdated and after several days without any success i decided to write my own.
+No. It is extremely hard in azure.
+Yes there is some possibilities to do auto scaling which depends on some metric But we need to scale depending on queue length and our queue could be changed to other type unsupported by auto scaling.
+For example, there is no auto scaling support for azure storage queue.
+After some googling I found auto scaling application block.
+It was outdated and after several days without any success, I decided to write my own.
 Main idea is to use azure management api.
-You think it is simpe as installing nuget package and writing several lines of code.
+You probably think it is simple as installing nuget package and writing several lines of code.
 NOOOOO.
-It is extremely undoccumented and not easy to understand proccess.
-In two words you need to load security certificate by thumbprint and after that do some black magick with downloading some xml and changing instance count in it and uploading it back.
-I'll not write a code here becouse it is a theme for a different blog post.
+It is extremely undocumented and not easy to understand process.
+In two words you need to load security certificate by thumbprint and after that do some black magic with downloading xml and changing instance count in it and uploading it back.
+I will not write a code here because it is a theme for a different blog post.
 Now is time to load some file to all of our worker instances.
 We do it this way.
-Upload you file to blob storage and during worker loading download it to a local worker storage.
-You need to enable it in your worker config file and specify local storage size.
+Upload you file to a blob storage and during worker loading, download it to a local worker’s storage.
+You need to enable it in your worker’s configuration file and specify local storage size.
 You should not make a mistake.
-Because after deploy future changes in local storage settings can broke you deployment and you will be forced to delete cloud service from azure and redeploy it.
-Also if you specify local storage size which is less than size of your file then you will get a cryptic soap error message during deployment.
+Because after deploy, future changes in local storage settings can broke you deployment and you will be forced to delete cloud service from azure and redeploy it.
+In addition, if you specify local storage size, which is less than size of your file, then you will get a cryptic soap error message during deployment.
 Next step is to utilize all worker cores.
 We created some abstractions for worker and tasks.
-Worker on start loading all files and other shared resources and after that checks count of logical proccessors and creates this number of task executors.
+Worker, on start, loading all files and other shared resources and after that checks count of logical processors and creates this number of task executors.
 If task executor throws an exception then worker should restart it again.

 {% highlight csharp %}
 public abstract class TasksRoleEntryPoint : RoleEntryPoint